davidalovell/studio/README.md

 ## Next
 - Digitone script: create functions that are called for each song part
 - Digitone script: simple norns interface for calling each new part
+- Digitone script: also send clock to digitakt via usb
+- Digitakt: find some free drum samples you like

 ## Recording
 - Turn on norns tape or recorder or Live